Selective OXER1 Antagonist

 Selective Oxo-eicosanoid receptor 1 (OXER1) Antagonist

-We are developing an oral, selective OXER1 antagonist candidate.
-OXER1 is a G protein-coupled receptor (GPCR) that is highly selective for 5-Oxo-eicosatetraenoic acid (5-oxo-ETE), a potent human eosinophil chemo-attractant.1 Migration of eosinophils to body sites including the skin, lungs and intestines is mediated by eosinophil chemo-attractants such as 5-oxo-ETE.
-Eosinophils play a key role in Type 2 inflammation-driven diseases, including skin, respiratory and gastro-intestinal diseases.
+We are developing a selective OXER1 antagonist aimed at treating eosinophilic driven diseases.
+OXER1 is a G protein-coupled receptor (GPCR) that is highly selective for 5-Oxo-eicosatetraenoic acid (5-oxo-ETE), a potent human eosinophil chemo-attractant.
+Migration of eosinophils to body sites including the skin, lungs and intestines is mediated by eosinophil chemo-attractants such as 5-oxo-ETE.
+Eosinophils are involved in acute and chronic inflammation and play an important role in a large number of allergic, inflammatory and proliferative diseases, such as skin, respiratory diseases and gastro-intestinal diseases, such as asthma, allergic rhinitis, chronic obstructive pulmonary disorder, atopic dermatitis, psoriasis and acne.

-Eosinophilic-related diseases represent a significant area of unmet need in global health.
 Several biologics have been approved for the treatment of eosinophil-related diseases.
-Several of the approved monoclonal antibody treatments for severe eosinophilic asthma are currently in clinical trials aimed at expanding their indications to include other eosinophilic disorders.
-Compared to approved biologics, small molecule OXE receptor antagonists may offer a promising and potentially a more cost-effective treatment of eosinophilic-driven disorders.
+Several of the approved monoclonal antibody treatments for severe eosinophilic asthma are currently in clinical trials aimed at expanding their indications to a broader range of eosinophilic disorders.
+Compared to approved biologics, small molecule OXE receptor antagonists may offer a promising and potentially more cost-effective option for treatment of eosinophilic-driven disorders.

 Our Selective OXER1 Antagonist Program